doraadong/MESSI/README.md

                         them to the cell own features; neighbor_sum: include by addinding to the cell own features; anything without 'neighbor': no neighborhood information will
-                        be used as features, default 'neighbor_cat' -tr TOPKRESPONSES, --topKResponses TOPKRESPONSES
+                        be used as features; 'baseline': only baseline features; default 'neighbor_cat' -tr TOPKRESPONSES, --topKResponses TOPKRESPONSES
                         integer, optional, number of top dispersed responses genes to model,default None (to include all response